 LLC approval times

-Note: Filing times may take longer due to the current global situation and government delays.
+Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in Pennsylvania.

 Tip: We recommend filing online.
 It’s easier to complete and you’ll get your LLC documents back faster.
-While both mail and online have the same approval time, US mail is often delayed, so it’ll probably take an extra week if you file by mail.
+US mail is often delayed, so it’ll probably take an extra week if you file by mail.

 However, if you aren’t very tech-comfortable, you can still file by mail.